We all know email marketing is a powerful and important tool for ecommerce companies to use.

 2. Not including a clear Call-to-Action

 A great looking email with compelling copy is great, but what do you want to your audience to do has to be clear.
-Is it buy?
+Is it ‘buy’?
 Or check out a range of products?
 Or just to learn more?
 If you just assume that your audience will by default know what action to take without putting it out there, you’ll be surprised.
 Research has it that almost 90% of marketing materials that don’t include a clear CTA (call-toaction) don’t produce any conversions.

 So, before you start writing your email, it is crucial that you have a clear purpose in mind.
-This could be getting views on your blog post or getting them to purchase a particular item.
+This could be getting views on your blog post or getting the audience to purchase a particular item.
 You can then focus your email’s structure and design towards guiding your reader to the final action.
 Also, remember to have a singular CTA across the email.

 3. Sketchy or unprofessional looking emails

 The web can be a sketchy place, so your readers are usually wary of new websites and emails until they’ve proven to be legitimate and professional.
-If your emails look amateurish, most readers won’t be willing to give you the benefit of the doubt.
+If your emails look amateurish or too loud, most readers will not be willing to give you the benefit of the doubt.
 A professional look can be achieved by not getting your emails clipped, landing in the Primary section, and good design and copy (always always double check for typos!).
 Check out of some of the trappings of unprofessional or ugly email templates here.
 Here’s our exclusive Email design Guide that lays out many fundamental principles of good email design.

 4. Missing the template tags or customisable codes like First Name

-For every time we saw an email that missed out on getting their customised code wrong.
-It’s the code that automatically plugs in your customer’s first name or any other field on all emails without needing to do manually.
-While it’s a simple one piece of code, if you miss even a single character or don’t format it correctly, the results can look something like this.
+For every time we saw an email that missed out on getting their customised code wrong!
+It’s the code that automatically plugs in your customer’s first name or any personalization field on all emails without needing to be inserted manually in every email.
+While it’s a simple one piece of code, if you miss even a single character or don’t format it correctly, the results can look disastrous like this.